MetOffice/fab/docs/source/howto_write_config.rst

 .. note::
     *Artefact Store*

-    Steps generally create and find artefacts in this dict, arranged into named collections.
+    Steps generally create and find artefacts in this dictionary, arranged into named collections.
     The Fortran preprocessor automatically looks for Fortran source code in a collection named `'all_source'`, which is the default output from the preceding FindSourceFiles step.